 Important Information, Immediate Reply Requested

-We recently found that wage reports submitted for your employees may not be correct.
+We recently found that wage reports you submitted for your employees may not be correct.
 We need your help to correct them.
-Each year we check our processed wage totals for the Forms W-2 you sent us against the Forms 941, 943, 944 or Schedule H (Form 1040) employment tax returns you filed with the Internal Revenue Service (IRS).
+Each year we check our wage totals for the Forms W-2 you send us against the Forms 941, 943, 944 or Schedule H (Form 1040) employment tax returns you file with the Internal Revenue Service (IRS).

-NOTE: SSA no longer accepts magnetic media submissions.
-We encourage you to file your wage reports electronically, using Business Services Online (BSO).
-Additional information on wage report filing can be obtained by accessing our employer reporting website at: URL.

 What We Found

-W-2/W-2c totals processed by SSA (Social Security wages and tips, and Medicare wages and tips) did not match the totals reported to IRS for the EIN and tax year above.
+The W-2/W-2c totals we processed (Social Security wages and tips, and Medicare wages and tips) did not match the totals you reported to IRS for the EIN and tax year above.
 (See questionnaire enclosed).
 There may be several reasons why these totals do not match.
-Most often, it is because we have not received all the Forms W-2 that are due, or smaller W-2 wage amounts were reported to SSA than were reported to IRS on your Forms 941, 943, 944 or Schedule H (Form 1040).
+Most often, it is because we have not received all the Forms W-2 that are due, or smaller W-2 wage amounts were reported to SSA than what you reported to IRS on your Forms 941, 943, 944 or Schedule H (Form 1040).

 What You Should Do

-Please check your records to make sure you have correctly reported your employees' wages or to see if there is any other reason for the different wage totals.
-Then, fill out the enclosed questionnaire and return it with the requested information within 45 days.
+Please check your records.
+Make sure you have correctly reported your employees' wages.
+See if there is any other reason for the different wage totals.
+Then, fill out the enclosed questionnaire and return it with within 45 days.

+NOTE: SSA no longer accepts magnetic media submissions.
+We encourage you to file your wage reports electronically, using Business Services Online (BSO).
+You can find more information on wage report filing by going to our employer reporting website at: URL.

 Enclosure(s):